 Stage 1- Melting & Refining:

-The raw materials that go into the manufacturing of clear float glass are:
+The raw materials that float glass is made up of are:

 - SiO2 – Silica Sand